-Don’t get me wrong, like any destination you can find overpriced eateries and accommodation in Cartagena it is a tourist favourite after all, but with a little intuition you can certainly find all the bliss of a true five star experience in this Colombian nirvana.
-If the locals love it and the backpackers stay for longer than planned you can always guarantee there’s a reason why and cost is usually a huge factor.
+Don’t get me wrong, like any destination you can find overpriced eateries and accommodation in Cartagena.
+It is a tourist favourite after all.
+But with a little intuition you can certainly find all the bliss of a true five star experience in this Colombian nirvana.
+If the locals love it and the backpackers stay for longer than planned you can always guarantee there’s a reason why.
+Cost is usually a huge factor.

 Luxe-For-Less Insider Tips:

 - Forget the crammed public transport of Central America, air conditioned cabs are a plenty in Cartagena and they’ll never break the bank.
 A cab ride around the city will only set you back a few Colombian Pesos.

 - Street food can be a thing of the past, at least for a little while.
 Eating out in Cartagena is reasonable.
 Many well established tourist restaurants offer enough of a finer style of dining to make you forget the woes of your hostel.
 Locals eat here too, that’s always a good sign.

 - Speaking of hostels, why not book into a private room and give the dorms a miss.
 1 night for two people with a private bathroom in a hostel with a pool, (try Media Luna Hostel there’s also one in the Caribbean paradise of Isla Baru).